tskisner/desibuild/README.md

 Where "prefix" is obviously what you specified with the "-p" option to desi_setup.
 All DESI software is now ready to use.

 ### Installing to a Single Directory

+Sometimes it is useful to install all DESI packages to a single prefix, and just have that one location in your environment.
+This is particularly nice when doing development and also when installing to a fixed docker image.

+Simply pass the "-c" option to desi_setup.
+The top-level setup.sh script and the "desi" modulefile will be created, but per-package module files obviously are redundant in this case.

 ### Install a Single Package